mhdzy/SSLboard/README.md

 #### protobuffers

-Learning how to write a .proto file was rather easy, as we only had to define a few methods that we were to implement along with the necessary structs to send information over our connection.
+Learning how to write a `.proto` file was rather easy, as we only had to define a few methods that we were to implement along with the necessary structs to send information over our connection.

 #### dep (ensure)

 dep allowed us to bundle all external dependencies (the not-standard Go packages) and export them with our project.
-This offers an extremely large convinience to us, and to whoever is running our project by not requiring the executor to "go get" (command-line tool for downloading Go packages) any external packages.
+This offers an extremely large convinience to us, and to whoever is running our project by not requiring the executor to `go get` (command-line tool for downloading Go packages) any external packages.

 ## Solutions